interlay/interbtc-spec/polkabtc-spec/docs/source/spec/staked-relayers.rst

 reportVaultTheft
 -----------------

-A staked relayer reports misbehavior by a Vault, providing a fraud proof (malicious Bitcoin transaction and the corresponding transaction inclusion proof).
+A staked relayer reports misbehavior by a vault, providing a fraud proof (malicious Bitcoin transaction and the corresponding transaction inclusion proof).

 A vault is not allowed to move BTC from its Bitcoin address (as specified by ``Vault.btcAddress``, except in the following three cases: